 1. Difficulty Urinating

-One of the most common reasons for recommending a meatotomy is difficulty urinating.
-A narrow urethral meatus can obstruct urine flow, resulting in straining or incomplete bladder emptying.
-Patients may experience a weak stream, prolonged urination times, or even the inability to initiate urination altogether.
-These challenges not only cause frustration but can also lead to further complications if not addressed, including bladder distension or retention.
+One of the most common reasons for recommending a meatotomy is urinary problems.
+A small urethral meatus can block urinary passages, leading to constriction or improper bladder emptying.
+Patients may experience a weak flow, longer periods of urine, or not being able to urinate at all.
+These difficulties are not just frustrating but can even create complications when they aren’t treated such as bladder distension or retention.

 2. Painful Urination